ACTIVE DIRECTORY SECURITY ASSESSMENT

 - Administrative workstations

-- Anti-virus, Patching, Backup, Services and Domain Controller checks
+- Anti-virus, Patching of Operating Systems, Backup, Services and Domain Controller checks

 03. Manual Security Hardening Review